Up to 50% off million-pound homes! Buyers can bag a bargain as luxury property market is hit by stamp duty hikes and Brexit concerns

 The number of homes for sale above £1million that have dropped their asking prices has nearly doubled this year, according to estate agents Savills.

 It also blamed the shift on concerns from buyers about the effect Brexit negotiations could have on the economy and the impact of the overhaul of stamp duty.

 The changes to the tax in 2014 means those with homes costing more than £937,000 pay more in stamp duty than under the previous system.

 Areas in the North, where values tend to be lower, have been less affected.
-Brian Murphy, of Mortgage Advice Bureau, said: 'Regionally, house price growth is levelling, with London prices seeing their first decrease annually in eight years, which has had a 'ripple effect' on prices in the traditional commuter belt of the South East, where we can also see growth becoming muted.
+Brian Murphy, of house repayments Advice Bureau, said: 'Regionally, house price growth is levelling, with London prices seeing their first decrease annually in eight years, which has had a 'ripple effect' on prices in the traditional commuter belt of the South East, where we can also see growth becoming muted.

 'However other areas of the country, such as the South West, East Anglia and particularly the East Midlands are seeing prices and demand continue on a strong market trajectory, signally continued consumer confidence.'

 Interested in selling?
 We can give you a quote with no obligation

 Mr Murphy predicted a more positive outlook amid demand continuing to outstrip supply.